 Waiting on the Word: 7th – 12th November 2021, Cliff College, Derbyshire

-- A full Five-Day Community focussing on poetry and images for the Advent season.
-Our two presenters will be Dr. Malcolm Guite, well-known contemporary poet (and much else besides) and Sister Margaret Crinyion OSM a Roman Catholic nun who lives as a hermit.
+- A full Five-Day Community focussing on poetry and images for the Advent season with Rev. Dr. Malcolm Guite, well-known contemporary poet (and much else besides) and Sister Margaret Crinyion OSM a Roman Catholic nun who lives as a hermit.

 General Information about the Community

 Through a programme of teaching, silence, worship and reflection based on a Benedictine monastic pattern,

 - root spirituality in Christian faith and tradition